Pregnancy can be one of life’s most exciting times, but let’s be real, there are some stressful moments too.

 “Stress” is a combination of physical and chemical changes that take place in your body when your brain responds to a threat.

-The threat could be real, or it could be something you’re worried about that might never happen.
-Your body responds the same way.
+The threat could be real, or it could be something you’re worried about that might never happen—your body responds the same way.

-This then triggers a cocktail of other hormones, especially adrenaline and cortisol.
 These hormones tell your muscles to contract, your heart and respiration rate to speed up, and your senses to sharpen.

 Think of it as your whole body snapping to attention.

-Is stress always a bad thing?
+Is stress while pregnant always a bad thing?

 Not at all.

-The problem with stress is that our bodies pay a high price if the “fight or flight” state continues for too long.
+But the problem with stress is that our bodies pay a high price if the “fight or flight” state continues for too long.

 Stress drains our energy, diverts resources away from our immune systems, raises our blood sugar, and throws almost all our other physical processes (even our menstrual cycles) completely out of rhythm.